-The rapid growth of technology in the last decade has increased the ability of health-care professionals, hospitals, the government, insurance companies, and employers to both collect and transmit personal information.
-As stated by Ontario's Information and Privacy Commissioner, "the development of networks of computerized information systems is revolutionizing the way in which information is accessed and exchanged ... through the evolution of digital technology, it is now possible to transmit vast quantities of complex computer generated information effortlessly and quickly over telecommunication lines."
-It has been argued that the electronic management of health information benefits health research, the management of health systems, the prevention of health fraud, and treatment outcomes.
+The rapid growth of technology in the last decade has increased the ability of health-care professionals, hospitals, the government, insurance companies, and employers to both collect and transmit personal information.62 As stated by Ontario's Information and Privacy Commissioner, "the development of networks of computerized information systems is revolutionizing the way in which information is accessed and exchanged ... through the evolution of digital technology, it is now possible to transmit vast quantities of complex computer generated information effortlessly and quickly over telecommunication lines."63 It has been argued that the electronic management of health information benefits health research, the management of health systems, the prevention of health fraud, and treatment outcomes.64 the same technology that breathes life into outcomes, research and "remote" health care delivery has a darker side.
+In the rush to digitize and link health care information, the danger that unwelcome eyes will peer at private records has never been greater.65 sharply reduced.66 Electronic databases are frequently created without sufficient thought or resources put into making them respectful of privacy rules, and the people who access the databases are not sufficiently trained or compliant with access protocols.67 Bearing this in mind, it is possible to use technological advances to improve care and treatment for people living with HIV/AIDS without sacrificing privacy protections for personal health information.
+One example of such a database is the HIV Information Infrastructure Project (HIIP), a major program of the Ontario HIV Treatment Network (OHTN).68 The development of HIIP has been guided by key stakeholders, including people living with

 However, the increased electronic management of health information may have adverse consequences, principally that the privacy interests of patients may be placed in serious jeopardy by information technology.
-As one observer states, the same technology that breathes life into outcomes, research and "remote" health care delivery has a darker side.
-In the rush to digitize and link health care information, the danger that unwelcome eyes will peer at private records has never been greater.
+As one observer states,